Amputees’ inclusion in the media – Katy Sullivan

 Amputees’ inclusion in the media. | Actress and paralympian Katy Sullivan wearing her 3D Flex U Covers for transfemoral bi amputation.

-Dealing with body image and other’s perception.
+Dealing with body image and other’s perception

 “I didn’t see a double amputee on television until I was on television”, that’s what concerns Katy Sullivan about the amputees’ inclusion in the media.